Geometric Origin of CMB Large-Angle Anomalies from Discrete Vacuum Nucleation

 0

-= 1/3 applies specifically to the first layer of stitching.
-As the vacuum foam rapidly thickens,
+= 1/3 applies to the first tetrahedral layer.
+As the foam thickens,

 N